Skip to content

 ) -> Iterator[T]

-Returns every total-th item from the iterable with a replica-th offset.
+Return every total-th item from iterable with a replica offset.

 PARAMETER DESCRIPTION